nuxt-modules/sitemap/README.md

 Whether to generate the sitemap.xml preview in development.
 It Can be useful to disable if you have fetch requests to external APIs.

+### `inferStaticPagesAsRoutes`

+- Type: `boolean`
+- Default: `true`

+Will generate routes from your static page files.
+Useful to disable if you're using the i18n module with custom routes.

 ## Examples

 ### Add custom routes without pre-rendering